Powerlearnproject/se-assignment-day-2-git-and-github-TshepangPatose/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

+**Fundamental concepts of version control**
+Version control is a system that keeps track of the changes made in a file over some time.
+It allows users to change to previous versions, collaborations and keeps the history of changes made.
+**Why Github is a popular tool for merging versions of a code** -It has collaboration features, where developers can work together on a project -It backs up the repos in a cloud to prevent loss of projects **How version control helps maintain project integrity** -It records each change made in order to understand why the modification was made.
+-It allows developers to collaborate on the same project -It allows developers to revert to a stable version of the code, if a bug or some issue arises

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

+Step 1-Sign iinto GitHub account
+Step 2-Create new repository (Click + for new repository, then click new) Step 3-Write a repository name, add its description, then choose its visibility (private or public) Step 4-Click create repository to finalize

+**Decisions**
+- Choose the visibility to be private/public
+-Set the collaboration permission
+-Choose if you want to share the project openly

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?
+-It is the summary of what the project is all about -It explains the installation, configuration and the usage of the project -Gives guidelines for interested collaborators
+**What should be included**
+-The title and description of the project -Installation and set up instructions
+-User guide
+-Collaborator's guidelines

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?

+Public repository- Anyone on GitHub can view, fork and clone the repository Advantages- Any developer can collaborate
+          - The project's visibility can increase
+          - Public repositories get free hosting on GitHub Disadvantages- Collaborations cannot be controlled, which increases the risks of having spam collaborations

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?